Playground >> ArticleResearch

 After school, they return to the home.
 Teachers are available through the afternoon to help with homework and provide additional support.
 A doctor visits every week.
 For further care, children are taken to government hospitals where SBT has existing partnerships.
 There is also a mental health team that works with the children over time, through counselling and regular sessions.

-In the evenings, a mix of activities are planned for the children, depending on their age and the kind of engagement they might need.
-Children spend time at the park, some of them watch television, others might stay back to draw, paint or do other art-based activities.
-Later in the evening, the children all have dinner together and head to bed.ย This schedule runs every day, across the homes, for each child.
+In the evenings, a mix of activities are planned depending on age and interest.
+Some children spend time at the park, others watch television, while some stay back to draw, paint, or engage in art-based activities.
+Later, everyone gathers for dinner before heading to bed.
+This rhythm repeats each day, holding a sense of continuity across the homes.

 There is also a strong sense of ownership among the children.
 The annual theatre production is written and performed by them.
 Stories are chosen by the children, shaped by their experiences, and presented to large audiences.
-Staff step in to support, but the direction comes from the children themselves.
+Staff support the process, but the direction comes from the children themselves.
 Sports play a bigger role in the boysโ€™ homes, with football and other activities forming a regular part of the day.
-Festivals are celebrated across homes, with children and staff preparing together.
-Libraries are present in the homes and are used by children to read and spend time.
-There is interest in building more structured storytelling spaces over time.
+Festivals are celebrated together.
+Libraries are present in the homes, and there is growing interest in building more structured storytelling spaces over time.

 Care also extends beyond the home.
-Based on the Child Welfare Committee permissions, children stay for as long as they might need.
-However, when they leave and return to families, SBT stays in touch to ensure overall welfare.
-Additionally, SBT also runs an alumni network that keeps regular contact with the young people after they leave, ensuring that they have all the support needed, including education, housing, medical needs, and ongoing guidance and mentorship.
+Based on Child Welfare Committee permissions, children stay for as long as needed.
+When they leave and return to families, SBT continues to stay in touch.
+They also run an alumni network that supports young people with education, housing, medical needs, and ongoing mentorship.

 Each home runs 24 hours a day, with coordinators, caregivers, teachers, and health workers working in shifts.
 At contact centres, smaller teams manage teaching, health coordination, school engagement, and reporting.
-The work is continuous.
-It moves across education, health, administration, and emotional support, often within the same day.
+The work is continuous, often moving across multiple roles within a single day.

 Children grow up within this system with a strong sense of independence.
-They learn to manage daily routines, take responsibility for themselves and others, and participate in shaping the spaces they live in.
+They learn to manage routines, take responsibility, and participate in shaping the spaces they live in.

 As we left, the day was continuing as usual.
-School, meals, conversations, rehearsals, and play.ย The visit offered a closer look at how care is built and sustained over time.
-It sits across routines, relationships, and the people who show up every day to hold it together.
+School, meals, conversations, rehearsals, and play.
+The visit offered a closer look at how care is built and sustained over time, across routines, relationships, and the people who show up every day to hold it together.

 _________________________________________________________________________________________________________

-Thank you to Salaam Baalak Trust for opening your doors to us and taking the time to walk us through the Arushi Shelter Home.
+Thank you to Salaam Baalak Trust for opening your doors to us and taking the time to walk us through the Aarushi Shelter Home.

 It was valuable to spend time understanding the depth and continuity of your work, and to see how care is held across everyday routines, from schooling and health to art, play, and long-term support.
 We especially appreciated the openness with which you shared both the strengths and the ongoing realities of running these homes.